 About

-Photo by Laura Berko
+Photo by Natalie Gaynor

 Equally at home as a soloist, collaborator, presenter, and teacher, pianist James Palmer is a dynamic musician based in Houston, Texas.